 There are numerous options to end your energetic pup’s boredom.
 The market offers amazing innovative toys.
-Get your fluffy kid engaging toys that’ll keep the little one busy for hours.
+Get your Westie engaging toys that’ll keep them busy for hours.

 Adding a radio playing an easy track is another great option.
 This will not only keep the Westie entertained but will also help him remain calm and happy.